steveklebanoff/pr_deetz/README.md

 When viewing a commit, it can be super useful to know what pull request the commit was introduced in.

-This is possible through github, but it took a few clicks and wasn't clear that it was even a feature.
+This is possible through github, but it takes a few clicks and isn't obvious.
+You can achieve this by searching the repo for a commit hash, and then filtering by Issues.

-### Old Way:
+### Without Chrome Extension:
 ![old way](http://g.recordit.co/Xp1DVhLHUT.gif)

 This chrome extension brings the pull requests directly to the commit page.